MillionConcepts/multidex/installation_guide.md

 Now that you have `conda` installed, you can set up a Python environment to use MultiDEx.
 Open a terminal window: Anaconda Prompt on Windows, Terminal on macOS, or your terminal emulator of choice on Linux.
+(Windows might name the prompt "Miniconda Prompt" or something instead; just search for "prompt" in the Start Menu.)

 On MacOS or Linux, navigate to the directory where you put the repository and run the command:
 `mamba env create -f environment.yml`